IBM-Cloud/terraform-provider-ibm/website/docs/r/is_share.html.markdown

 - `access_control_mode` - (Boolean) The access control mode for the share.
 - `access_tags`  - (String) Access management tags associated to the share.
+- `accessor_binding_role` - (String) The accessor binding role of this file share:- `none`: This file share is not participating in access with another file share- `origin`: This file share is the origin for one or more file shares  (which may be in other accounts)- `accessor`: This file share is providing access to another file share  (which may be in another account).
+- `accessor_bindings` - (List) The accessor bindings for this file share.
+Each accessor binding identifies a resource (possibly in another account) with access to this file share's data.
+  Nested schema for **accessor_bindings**:
+	- `href` - (String) The URL for this share accessor binding.
+	- `id` - (String) The unique identifier for this share accessor binding.
+	- `resource_type` - (String) The resource type.
+- `allowed_transit_encryption_modes` - (List of string) The transit encryption modes allowed for this share.
 - `created_at` - (String) The date and time that the file share is created.
 - `crn` - (String) The CRN for this share.
 - `encryption` - (String) The type of encryption used for this file share.